Up to Our Hips: Album promotion and third single

 Up to Our Hips was released on 21 March 1994 through Beggars Banquet.
 Its US release occurred the following day through Beggars Banquet and Atlantic Records; the latter wanted to establish the band as a new act in that territory.
 As such, it saw the band drop The Charlatans UK moniker that their previous albums had.
-This name came about in 1990 as a US band of the same name owned the original moniker.
+This name came about in 1990 when a US band of the same name owned the original moniker.
 The new album marked the first project of Atlantic's distribution deal with Beggars Banquet.
 Azzoli said one of Atlantic's reasons for the deal was getting to work with the Charlatans.
-Burgess liked the arrangement as he was fond of the soul music that Atlantic had released in the 1960s.
+Burgess liked the arrangement, as he was fond of the soul music that Atlantic had released in the 1960s.
 The band had convinced the staff at Atlantic that the issue with the American Charlatans had been resolved.

 For the frontcover artwork, they wanted to recreate a photo by Lewis Morley, known for his work in the 1950s and 1960s.
 Though Wills credits Blunt for this idea, Burgess said he came up with it.
-The cover is a two-colour shot of Michel, a hairdresser and Giselle, a model, both of whom were friends of the band.
-While the hairdresser in Morley's photo was shirtless, the hairdresser the band had wanted to keep his shirt on.
+The cover is a two-colour shot of Michel, a hairdresser, and Giselle, a model, both of whom were friends of the band.
+While the hairdresser in Morley's photo was shirtless, the hairdresser in the band wanted to keep his shirt on.
 Blunt wanted to prove that the band were "more than just haircuts, more than just bowl-heads on the make".
 The cover would become a point of contention within the band in the ensuing years: people in the US, who were aware that Collins had gone to prison, thought the cover was of a new keyboardist; others assumed it was a new release from the American Charlatans since the Charlatans UK moniker had been dropped.
 Burgess later expressed regret for the re-creation, wishing that they had used Morley's original photograph instead.
 The back cover artwork features a shot of a bass drum.